Glasnow overpowers Yanks as Rays go to 7-1 vs NY this season

 Choi hit a two-run homer into the second row in right field in the first inning, and Kiermaier drove a solo shot into the second deck in right an inning later.

 Cole has allowed 12 home runs this season, matching Ross Stripling for most in the majors.

-After his 20-game regular-season winning streak and 28-game unbeaten run ended last week against Atlanta, Cole dropped consecutive starts for the first time since April 2019 with Houston.
+Cole said hitters are ambushing pitches when he comes over the plate and thought a variety of factors could be at play — falling behind in counts, tipping pitches or just plain bad luck.

+“I haven’t really put my thumb on it,” he said.
+“But I’m certainly aware of it and certainly trying to get ahead of it.”

 Choi and Adames had three hits apiece, and Choi also walked twice.
+Choi was pulled late in the game with an upset stomach.

+Two of Choi’s three home runs this season have come against Cole, and he’s 9 for 15 with three homers in his career against last year’s AL Cy Young Award runner-up.

+“I don’t understand how anybody hits Gerrit Cole, to be honest with you,” Cash said.
+“Ji-Man has had some good at-bats against him.
+Looks like he’s gotten into counts and done some damage on a pitch he’s looking for here and there.”

 NUMBERS GAME